Family Educational Rights and Privacy Act

 Annual Notice of Student Rights under the Family Educational Rights and Privacy Act of 1974 (FERPA)

 A student at UA Rich Mountain has the following rights with regard to his/her education records:

 - To inspect and review all education records pertaining to the student within 45 days of the day the College receives a written request for access.
-Students should submit to the Vice President for Student Affairs a written request that identifies the record(s) they wish to inspect.
+Students should submit to the Vice Chancellor for Student Affairs a written request that identifies the record(s) they wish to inspect.
 The College official will arrange for access and notify the student of the time and place where the records to be inspected.
 If the records are not maintained by the College official to whom the request was submitted, that official shall advice the student of the correct official to whom the request should be addressed.